HeapsIO/heaps-doc/DomKit.md

 style.addObject(view);
 ```

-Here's an example CSS that can apply to previous view:
+Here's an example CSS that can be applied to previous view:

 ```css
 .box {